Skip to main content

 Frequently Asked Questions

-Is this enough to design a real off-grid system?
+Is this accurate enough to design a real off-grid system?

 What if my loads vary a lot by season or day?

-How do I choose realistic peak sun hours?
+How do I pick realistic peak sun hours?

-Should I change autonomy days or depth of discharge?
+How should I set autonomy days and depth of discharge?

-Can I use this for grid-tied or hybrid systems?
+Can I use this for a grid-tied or hybrid system?

-Why is the installed capacity larger than the calculated requirement?
+Why is the installed capacity bigger than the calculated requirement?

 Was this calculator helpful?